Jason Witten: Coaching career

-On February 1, 2022, Witten was named the head coach of the Liberty Christian School.
+On February 1, 2021, Witten was named the head football coach at Liberty Christian School.
+In 2023 he would lead the school to the state football championship (its fourth and its first unbeaten season in school history), the first title (at any level) in his career.
+In 2024, the Warriors won a second straight state title.

 Personal life

 Witten resides in Westlake, Texas, located in the Dallas – Fort Worth Metroplex, with his wife Michelle, an emergency room nurse at Dallas's Parkland Memorial Hospital, and their four children, C.J., Cooper, Landry, and Hadley Grace.

 Witten is a Christian, and appears in a video on I Am Second in which he talks about his faith.

 Witten wrote an opinion piece for ESPN, titled "How Twitter has become NFL locker room poison" in which he detailed the potential negative impact social media can have, particularly on younger players, from his personal experiences.

-In 2021 and just days after his retirement from the NFL, Witten spurned the overtures of several NFL and college teams to coach and was named the head football coach at Liberty Christian School in Argyle, Texas.
+In 2021 and just days after his second retirement from the NFL, Witten spurned the overtures of several NFL and college teams to coach and was named the head football coach at Liberty Christian School in Argyle, Texas.